 |STS.032|| Energy, Environment, and Society

-* See the Energy Studies Minor web page (http://web.mit.edu/energystudies/) for potential substitutions.
+*See the Energy Studies Minor web page (http://mitei.mit.edu/education/energy-minor) for potential elective and core subject substitutions.

 Students who take more than the required subjects from any of the core curriculum subject lists may count the additional coursework toward the elective requirement.
-Contact Christie Ko, academic coordinator, MITEI Education Office, Room E19-370D, 617-253-3478, firstname.lastname@example.org, or visit http://web.mit.edu/energystudies for more information.
+Contact Ann Greaney-Williams, academic coordinator, MITEI Education Office, Room E19-370D, 617-324-7236, firstname.lastname@example.org, or visit http://mitei.mit.edu/education/energy-minor for more information.

-The six-subject minor is organized along three dimensions.
-The first dimension is a foundation built on the study of the institutions in which public policy decisions are made and implemented.
+The six-subject minor is a three-tiered program.
+The first tier is a foundation built on the study of the institutions in which public policy decisions are made and implemented.
 All students take two subjects that introduce them to justifications for government action—justifications that form the fundamental basis for making public policy.
-The second dimension is the study of the methods for assessing the impacts of policy change on policy outcomes.
+The second tier is the study of the methods for assessing the impacts of policy change on policy outcomes.
 The purpose is to provide students with a basic understanding of the range of approaches professionals use to evaluate public policies.
-The third dimension is an in-depth study of policymaking in one substantive field.
+The third tier is an in-depth study of policymaking in one substantive field.
 All minors specialize in an area of public policy, such as science and technology policy, and take three subjects within that specialty.
 Students may also do an internship to fulfill one part of the three-subject requirement.

 |11.002J/17.30J||Making Public Policy|